 The MSt/MPhil as Preparation for Doctoral Research

-Our preparatory 2-year MPhil (or 1-year MSt) is the standard route of entry for most students.
-This preparatory degree offers opportunities to acquire in-depth philological and language skills; Oxford’s resources for linguistic and other requisite training are extensive.
-There are two-year MPhil degrees: the MPhil in New Testament and the MPhil in Judaism and Christianity in the Graeco-Roman World.
-(Due to UK visa regulations, the MPhil often works better than the one-year MSt for overseas students wishing to bring spouses and/or dependants.)
+Our preparatory 2-year full-time MPhil (or 1-year MSt) is the preferred route of entry for most students.
+This course offers opportunities to acquire in-depth philological and language skills as well as a more focused research question to sustain a large thesis project.
+Oxford’s resources for linguistic and other requisite training are extensive.
+Our two-year MPhil degrees include the MPhil in New Testament and the MPhil in Judaism and Christianity in the Graeco-Roman World.

-Please bear in mind that admission via the MSt or MPhil is designed to facilitate and accelerate entry into doctoral research, not to extend the overall duration of the programme: because Oxford Master’s theses may be re-used and developed for the DPhil, it is entirely possible and indeed encouraged to complete the “MSt plus DPhil” route in 1+3 years and the “MPhil plus DPhil” in 2+2 years.
-By comparison, candidates entering straight into the DPhil typically also take 4 years to complete, and may take longer.
-Among the advantages of the 1+3 or 2+2 model are the chance to complement requisite linguistic and exegetical skills as well as to acclimatize and build up momentum in articulating a viable DPhil topic.
-And of course this route to the DPhil comes with a second Oxford degree along the way.
+Admission via the MSt or MPhil is designed to facilitate and accelerate entry into doctoral research, not to extend the overall route to the Doctorate.
+Oxford Master’s theses may be re-used and developed upon successful application for the 3-year DPhil.
+This means that, although there is no automatic progression, under current regulations it remains possible and indeed encouraged to complete a Master’s plus DPhil in a total of 4 years (either MSt+DPhil in 1+3 years or the recommended MPhil+DPhil in 2+2 years).
+By comparison, candidates admitted straight into the DPhil typically also take at least 4 years to complete, and possibly longer.
+Among the advantages of the “1+3” or “2+2” model are the chance to complement requisite linguistic and exegetical skills as well as to acclimatize and build up momentum in articulating a viable DPhil topic.
+And of course this route to the DPhil comes with an Oxford Master’s degree along the way, after which candidates can either decide to apply to progress to the DPhil or else to enrol in doctoral studies elsewhere.

 Research Proposal

-The articulation of a viable research proposal is among the more important criteria for admission, especially for the DPhil.
+The articulation of a viable research proposal is among the most important criteria for admission, especially for the DPhil.
 For general guidance about what this should contain, see the Faculty of Theology and Religion’s instructions here.

 That said, as a team of New Testament supervisors we agree that three areas stand at the heart of our distinctive contribution here in Oxford: